A relation between Dieudonne displays and crystalline Dieudonne theory: The Zink ring

 \section{The Zink ring}

-In this section we study the Zink ring $\WW(R)$, which is introduced in \cite{Zink-DDisp} under the notation $\hat W(R)$, and variants of $\WW(R)$ in the presence of not necessarily nilpotent divided powers, following \cite{Zink-Windows}.
+In this section we study the Zink ring $\WW(R)$, which is introduced in \cite{Zink-DDisp} under the notation $\hat W(R)$, and variants of $\WW(R)$ in the presence of divided powers, following \cite{Zink-Windows}.
 The definitions are stated in more generality, allowing arbitrary perfect rings instead of perfect fields.
 The modified Verschiebung $\vv$ for $p=2$ is new.